 Brewster Community Learning Center

-We are excited to share our Springl selection of courses offered through the Brewster Community Learning Center.
+We are excited to share our Fall selection of courses offered through the Brewster Community Learning Center.
 The 2019 Fall Course Listings will be posted in September.

 In Brewster, our schools are the center of community life operating not only to educate young people by preparing them for life, work and future learning, they are also places for the community to participate in afternoon, evening and summer programs for children and adults.
 The Brewster Board of Education acknowledged this through the creation of the Brewster Community Learning Center, which offered its first course on April 3, 2017.
 Here are a few facts that support why the development of this program was approved:

 - Community education programs have been around since the 1960s to serve the evolving needs of residents.

 - The average age of a resident in Brewster is approximately 41.1.
 This group is active and interested in ongoing learning.

 - According to the Center for Disease Control (CDC), the life expectancy for females is 83.6 and for males 78.8.
 Over the last decade, this number has steadily increased.